skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > coffin once more.
 This book is no longer needed (since they used
 > Fiore's prison instead) so I neglected to mention it in Session 12.
 >
-> So, in the Mages Archives they found:
+> So, in the Magus Archives they found:
 >
 > * Directions on how to re-set the trap in Mordan's tomb.
 (Assuming
 >   they could ever reach it, and it hasn't been destroyed.)